-	- The Center for Innovative Technology’s (CIT) GAP BioLife Fund makes seed-stage equity investments in Virginia-based life science companies with a high potential for achieving rapid growth and generating significant economic return
+- The Center for Innovative Technology’s (CIT) GAP BioLife Fund makes seed-stage equity investments in Virginia-based life sciences companies with a high potential for achieving rapid growth and generating significant economic return.

 - Virginia Bio is the nonprofit trade association that represents the biosciences in Virginia, made up of over 250 member organizations

-- Virginia ranked #3 in the U.S. in number of SBIR awards granted in 2017 and #5 in the U.S. in value of these award
+- Virginia ranked No. 3 in the U.S. in number of SBIR awards granted in 2017 and No. 5 in the U.S. in the value of these awards.

-- Virginia ranked #10 in both the number of venture capital deals and value of venture capital deals in 2017
+- Virginia ranked No. 10 in both the number and value of venture capital deals in 2017.

-There are a number of incentives available to life sciences companies in Virginia, including a refundable research and development tax credit, a major research and development tax credit, a capital gains exemption, and a qualified equity and subordinated debt investment (Angel Investor) tax credit.
+A number of incentives are available to life sciences companies in Virginia, including a refundable research and development tax credit, a major research and development tax credit, a capital gains exemption, and a qualified equity and subordinated debt investment (Angel Investor) tax credit.